-- Leading local manufacturer of ophthalmic, nasal and topical preparations in Iran. - International-standard production facilities. - In-house R&D programme. - Diversified production line including pharmaceuticals, OTCs, consumer health products and plastics.

-- The company's domestic market growth potential is restricted by the low spending capacity of Iran's population. - Around half of raw materials used in local production have to be imported. - The company's growth is limited by the basic nature of its output, and it is unable to compete in more hi-tech product markets.

-- Domestic market competition is minimal, with major foreign company representation virtually non-existent. - Government's focus on the development of local drug production. - Large population and low drug consumption is providing considerable scope for expansion.

-- Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential. - Rampant inflation is hampering the company's ability to make future purchases of raw materials from abroad. - Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential.
+Strengths Leading local manufacturer of ophthalmic, nasal and topical preparations in Iran.
+International-standard production facilities.
+In-house R&amp;D programme.
+Diversified production line including pharmaceuticals, OTCs, consumer health products and plastics.
+Weaknesses The company's domestic market growth potential is restricted by the low spending capacity of Iran's population.
+Around half of raw materials used in local production have to be imported.
+The company's growth is limited by the basic nature of its output, and it is unable to compete in more hi-tech product markets.
+Opportunities Domestic market competition is minimal, with major foreign company representation virtually non-existent.
+Government's focus on the development of local drug production.
+Large population and low drug consumption is providing considerable scope for expansion.
+Threats Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential.
+Rampant inflation is hampering the company's ability to make future purchases of raw materials from abroad.
+Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential.

-Sina Darou Pharmaceutical Company is one of the smaller local producers in Iran, employing 350 staff.
+Company Overview Sina Darou Pharmaceutical Company is one of the smaller local producers in Iran, employing 350 staff.
 It was established in 1962 under the name of Dopar Pharmaceutical Company.
-Since 2001, the company has been ISO 9001-certified operating an 18,000m2 facility in Tehran.
+Since 2001, the company has been ISO 9001-certified - operating an 18,000m facility in Tehran.
 Sina Darou Pharmaceutical Company is the main manufacturer of ophthalmic, nasal and topical preparations in Iran, and it is a leader in the field of ophthalmic preparations.
 It has products registered in Afghanistan, Sri Lanka, Azerbaijan and Oman, and is in the process of gaining regulatory approval for exports to Iraq, Libya and Pakistan.
 Sina Darou has collaborated with Italian drug manufacturer Chiesi Farmaceutici SpA (manufacturing its products under licence), a number of other European pharmaceutical producers, and with national universities and medical academies.

-As part of an expansion process, the company has renovated its production facilities.
+Strategy As part of an expansion process, the company has renovated its production facilities.
 In terms of therapeutic areas, the company deals in antibiotics, corticosteroids, anaesthetics, anti-glaucomas, miotics, muscle relaxants, bronchodilators, anti-tussives, analgesics and anti-histaminic preparations.
 The company is preparing products containing latanoprost, an eye medication for glaucoma, and buserelin, a hormone.
 It also produces a consumer health range including shampoos and plastic packaging items.

-- Sina-Darou

-- Makhsoos Karaj Rd

-15th km Iran Ave
+Company Details Sina-Darou Makhsoos Karaj Rd 15th km Iran Ave Tehran Iran

-Website: www.sina-darou.com
+- Tel: +98 21 4419 45213 - Website: www.sina-darou.com